rubnov/jenkinsTestFlightUploader/README.md

 How to use:
 -----------

-1. Assuming you have Jenkins installed on your server ()
+1. Assuming you have Jenkins installed on your server (_brew install jenkins_)
 2. Install [Groovy Plugin for Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Groovy+plugin)
 3. Add an "Execute Groovy Script" build step to the end of your build job
 4. Select "Groovy Command" option and copy/paste this script into the edit box.